darrenldl/blockyarchive/README.md

 [Documentation](https://github.com/darrenldl/blockyarchive/wiki)

-Blockyarchive/blkar (pronounced "bloc-kar") is an archiver written in Rust that offers bit rot protection, and makes it easier to recover the data from failing storage devices.
+Blockyarchive/blkar (pronounced "bloc-kar") is an archiver written in Rust that offers bit rot protection, and makes it easier to recover archived data from failing storage devices.

-blkar supports both SeqBox and EC-SeqBox archives.
-Both formats facilitate data recovery, but only EC-SeqBox provides data repair capability.

 ### Demo

 [![asciicast](https://asciinema.org/a/240491.svg)](https://asciinema.org/a/240491)

+### How does it work?

+blkar encodes your data into SeqBox and EC-SeqBox archives.
+Both formats facilitate data recovery, but only EC-SeqBox provides data repair capability.

 ### What are SeqBox and EC-SeqBox?